Ivanruii/ragemp-monorepo-boilerplate/README.md

 - **React Support:** Using react to create the cef.
 - **Modular Architecture:** Easily add and manage new features or packages.
 - **Built-in Scripting:** Preconfigured scripts to set the ragemp structure automatically.
+- **Events names package:** A monorepo package with enums to prevent mistakes when naming events.

 ## 🚀 Getting Started